 - Each year we hold a school wide Democracy Day where children in each year group explore a Big Question: EYFS - Can we do the right thing?
 Year 1 - What are rules?
 Year 2 - What are laws?
 Year 3 - What does it mean to represent others?
 Year 4 - What is a government?
 Year 5 - What is parliament?
 Year 6 - What is democracy?

 - We have high expectations about pupil conduct and this is reflected in our behaviour policy.

-- Stanwell Fields is an increasingly culturally diverse community and we place great emphasis on celebrating diversity with the children through curriculum learning (e.g. topics such as Hola Mexico, Road Trip USA and Do you want to be Friends?
+- Stanwell Fields is an increasingly culturally diverse community and we place great emphasis on celebrating diversity with the children through curriculum learning (e.g. topics such as Movers and Shakers, Maafa, Trailblazers and Barrier Breakers and Me and My Community).

 - In PSHE, each year group studies Identity, Society and Democracy where they may learn about democracy, discrimination and prejudice, human rights or celebrating differences.

 - In RE lessons, children learn about a range of faiths in each year group.
-In Year 5 children explore ‘Understanding Faith in our school and local community’ and in Year 6, ‘Rules and responsibilities’.
+In Year 2 children think about 'What are God's rules for living?' and in Year 6, ‘Rules and responsibilities’.

 - Collective Worship is regularly planned to address the issue of tolerance for others (e.g. focus weeks on being a good neighbour, valuing others as we would like to be valued, supporting one another and treating people fairly)

 - Children are taught and encouraged to listen to each other’s views and express themselves when discussing what they have read in English lessons or when evaluating performances in music or PE.

 - Our school rules of Ready, Respectful and Safe help teach children about respecting themselves, others and school property.

 - We offer a culturally rich curriculum and program of worship that promote mutual respect.
 Children learn through lessons and collective worship that their behaviour has an effect on their own rights and those of others.